mutablelogic/go-server/README.md

 ## Running

-You can run the server in a docker container or build it from source.
+The binary includes both the *server*-side application and the *client*-side command-line tools.
+Both can be run as docker containers.

 To run the latest released version as a docker container:

 ```bash
 docker run ghcr.io/mutablelogic/go-server:latest
 ```

-This will print out the help message.
+This will print out the help message and provide insight into running both the server application and interacting with the server through commands.
+To run the server, you'll need a PostgreSQL database, and you can set the environment variables `PG_HOST`, `PG_DATABASE`, `PG_USER` and `PG_PASS`.

+### Bootstrapping the database server and roles

+More information about setting up the databses TODO

+### Creating a new database

+Information about setting up a new database

 ## Building